 - Have people annoyed you by discussing your drinking?

 - Do you feel bad or guilty about alcohol?

 - Do you need an eye-opener drink to steady nerves?

-If you answer "yes" to two or more of these questions, your doctor might follow up with more questions.
-Or you might start talking about how treatment works and how it might help.
+If you answer “yes” to two or more of these questions, your doctor might follow up with more questions.
+They might start talking about how treatment works and how it might help you.

 The CAGE questionnaire is a common way to screen for AUD, but it does not mean you have a diagnosis of AUD.
 The definitive diagnosis of AUD is made by using the Diagnostic and Statistical Manual of the Mental Disorders (DSM–5) to diagnose mental illnesses.
 Alcoholism appears in the DSM-5.

 To qualify for a diagnosis of alcohol use disorder (AUD), you must answer “yes” to at least two of these questions.
 They all begin with the words, “In the past year, have you“:

 - Drank more or longer than you intended?